dhruvgairola/scrapy_mcmaster_rental/Readme.md

 > pip install Scrapy
 > pip install service_identity
 > pip install pygeocoder
+2. If you want to obtain distance information from the house to McMaster:
-2. Visit the APIs Console at https://code.google.com/apis/console and log in with your Google Account.
+> Visit the APIs Console at https://code.google.com/apis/console and log in with your Google Account.
-3. Click the APIs link from the left-hand menu.
+> Click the APIs link from the left-hand menu.
-4. Activate the Geocoding API service.
+> Activate the Geocoding API service.
-5. Click the Credentials link from the left-hand menu.
+> Click the Credentials link from the left-hand menu.
 Your API key is available here.
-6. Add your Google API key to maps_api_key.txt as the first and only line.
+> Add your Google API key to maps_api_key.txt as the first and only line.
+> Toggle "shouldUseGoogleMaps" to True in the scrapy_mac_rent_spider.py file.
 ```

 #### Additional configuration :